DefGuard/defguard/README.md

 #### Video introduction

-Baring in mind we are no youtubers and marketes - just engineers - here is a video introduction to defguard:
+Baring in mind we are no youtubers - just engineers - here is a video introduction to defguard:

 <div align="center">
  <p align="center">